Autistic Dating: Dating Someone With Autism

 The best way to understand it is by talking to them about it.
 Just like in any relationship, we all tend to react or feel differently about certain things, so the more you talk about it, the better you will understand.

-Prepare for Brutal Honesty
+Prepare for Honesty

-One thing that most people will say they love about people on the spectrum is their brutal honesty.
+One thing that most people will say they love about people on the spectrum is their curt honesty.
 If you ask them about their opinion, they will give it to you – the good and the bad.
-For instance, if you ask them if they like your new haircut and they don’t, they will lie to you.
+For instance, if you ask them if they like your new haircut and they don’t, they will not lie to you.

 Introduce Changes Slowly